 Benefits :

-- Dosage control: CBD oils allow precise dosing, which is ideal for users who want to adjust their consumption.
+- Dosage control: CBD oils allow for precise dosing, which is ideal for users who want to adjust their consumption.

 Disadvantages: